krusand/Eksamensprojekt-First-Year-Project/README.md

 To evaluate our chosen classifier, use the `_3evaluate_classifier.py` file.
 The file contains a function `classify` which takes an unknown image and mask as input and outputs the probability of the masked image being cancerous.
 The `classify` function is provided with the correct classifier saved in the root directory as a *.sav* file. `classify` imports the function `features2Dataframe` which extracts features from the provided image.

+The segmentation was done using more simple methods.
+These are found in `Segmentation.py`.
+We also segmented the images using [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything), created by META AI.

 The image data along with the metadata used for the project is provided by Mendeley Data and can be found [here](https://data.mendeley.com/datasets/zr7vgbcyr2/)